• 0Shopping Cart

 What Muscles Does Indoor Cycling Work?

 Indoor cycling is usually thought of as a cardio activity rather than a strength workout, but when done intentionally, it can provide both benefits.
-In fact, indoor cycling actually helps strengthen and build some of your biggest and most important muscle groups!
+In fact, indoor cycling actually helps strengthen and build some of your biggest and most important muscle groups in a short amount of time.
 So, what muscles does indoor cycling work?

 Indoor Cycling Strengthens Your Lower Body